Buildings in Myanmar continue to collapse days after deadly quake

 Structurally vulnerable buildings in the country are still collapsing as tremors continue, according to human rights organizations, highlighting the dangers of the rescue mission.

-Two hotels collapsed near the epicenter in Mandalay Monday night, after people went back to the structures days after the quake.
+Two hotels collapsed Monday night near the epicenter in Mandalay, the country’s second most populous city, after people went back to the structures days after the quake.

 “With these additional tremors, fatalities are still occurring,” said Michael Dunford, Myanmar director at the United Nations World Food Programme.